inkihong9/learn-coinbase-py/README.md

 4. run command `docker compose up --build -d`
 5. i also need to run `git config --global user.email "my@email.com"`
 6. and run `git config --global user.name "my name"`

+# in case docker-compose.yml is edited

+1. still run command `docker compose up --build -d` without having to delete the container, it seems to be updating the old container with the same name